IanEsling/TermChirp/README.md

 # TermChirp
-a twitterlike in a terminal
+a Java 8 twitterlike in a terminal

 #Running
 TermChirp can be run with the executable JAR file in the root: